ammar-tanwar/bloglearnbay/posts/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career.md

 * A bachelor’s degree in engineering, computer science, applied math, statistics, or a quantitative field is needed to work in this field.
 It is better if you have a master’s or certified degree than not.
 * A minimum of three to five years of experience using Data Science, Machine Learning, or AI to solve Supply Chain or Manufacturing problems is needed.
 * Supply Chain, Manufacturing, Warehousing, Distribution, and Logistics domain knowledge and familiarity.
-* Python experience creating and implementing[ machine learning and artificial intelligence algorithms](https://www.learnbay.co/data-science-course/model-vs-algorithm-in-ml/).
+* Python experience creating and implementing[ Machine Learning and artificial intelligence algorithms](https://www.learnbay.co/data-science-course/model-vs-algorithm-in-ml/).
 * Common statistical and Data Science packages and libraries as well as optimization tools are well known to him.
 * Advanced statistical methods and ideas are needed to do this (regression, decision trees, ensemble models, time series, forecasting, neural networks, network routing, linear programming, and optimization).
 * Expertise in SQL and experience with relational and non-relational databases, SQL query writing tools, and SQL debugging skills are needed.